jkurlandski01/text_to_relations/README.md

 Then you can combine these entities to form **relations** with Text-To-Relations's abstract base class and the working example provided.

 Text-To-Relations has been tested on:
-- Python 3.11.6
+- Python 3.9.18 and Python 3.11.6 on MacOS Sequoia 15.2
-- MacOS Sequoia 15.2; Ubuntu 22
+- Python 3.10.12 on Ubuntu 22

-We expect it to work without issue in most other environments as well.
+We expect it to work without issue in many other environments as well.

 Source code at [GitHub text_to_relations](https://github.com/jkurlandski01/text_to_relations).